aswamy/pg-web-client/README.md

 :x:|A|Show all records for a SQL Table
-:x:|A|Visualize Table and relations in a diagram :heavy_check_mark:|A|Show meta-information about tables :x:|B|Show each constraint and how it relates to other tables in the meta-information page :heavy_check_mark:|B|Allow user to open multiple SQL tabs :x:|B|Paginate results of SQL queries :x:|B|Set/Restore Backups
+:x:|A|Visualize Table and relations in a diagram :heavy_check_mark:|A|Show meta-information about tables :heavy_check_mark:|B|Show each constraint and how it relates to other tables in the meta-information page :heavy_check_mark:|B|Allow user to open multiple SQL tabs :x:|B|Paginate results of SQL queries :x:|B|Set/Restore Backups